 by Gwen Burdick

-Navratri, a nine night-long celebration of the Divine Feminine, occurs every year on the New Moon in the Vedic month of Ashwin (usually our September) near the autumnal equinox.
+Navratri, a nine night-long celebration of the Divine Feminine, occurs every year on the New Moon in the Vedic month of Ashwin (usually our September, but not always) near the autumnal equinox.
 Worship of the Goddesses Durga, Lakshmi and Saraswati occur for three nights each.
 Prayers are performed, offerings are made and mantras are recited to honor and invoke the blessings of the Divine Mother.

 The first three nights are devoted to Durga, which means “invincible” in Sanskrit.
 In Vedic energetics, Durga presides over the tamasic realm and annihilation.
 She is depicted fearlessly riding a lion and carrying weapons in her many hands.
 Her job is to destroy the darkness, ignorance and weakness that interferes with spiritual growth.
 She is responsible for the first step of the spiritual journey to remove fear, pain, suffering and confusion.
 The simplest mantra for Durga is: “Om Dum Durgayei Namaha.”

 For the next three nights Goddess Lakshmi is honored.
 Lakshmi means “goal” in Sanskrit and she governs the rajasic realm which allows for the enjoyment of worldly life.
 Shown with coins representing abundance, she assists in understanding the niyama of Santosha.
 At this point along the spiritual path, we can experience gratitude and appreciation for all we have received.
 The mantra for Lakshmi is “Om Shreem Mahalakshmiyei Namaha.”